 As Bale started his three match suspension, a new manager came in and Bale found it difficult to reclaim his place as Harry Redknapp’s team battled to avoid relegation with Benoit Assou-Ekotto playing regularly at left back for the rest of the season.

 As season 2009-10 commenced Bale was recovering from surgery during the summer and had an unenviable record weighing heavily on his young shoulders – he had never played on a winning Spurs’ team in his two years at the club.
-That burden was eventually lifted at the end of September, 2009 when he appeared as a late substitute in Spurs’ 5 – 0 win over Burnley – after a record twenty four Premier League matches without a win.
+That burden was eventually lifted at the end of September, 2009 when, as Robbie Keane scored 4 goals in Spurs’ 5 – 0 win over Burnley, he appeared as a late substitute – after a record twenty four Premier League matches without a win.

 Assou-Ekotto continued to hold the left back position and there was talk that Bale might go out on loan while some clubs were considering putting in a bid for the young player during the January transfer window.
 An injury to Assou-Ekotto, however, was to give Bale his opportunity for an extended run in the team.
 When Assou-Ekotto returned to fitness after a two month absence, Bale moved to left midfield with Luka Modric playing a more central role and as the end of the season approached with Spurs looking to grab a Champions League place, Bale scored in consecutive wins at home over Arsenal and Chelsea.

 Gareth Bale was now an established member of the Spurs team which played in last season’s Champions League and he had established a good understanding with Assou-Ekotto on the left wing.
 In the first Premier League away game at the Britannia Stadium Bale had a point to prove and did so in style with the two goals which earned Spurs the three points.
 He set aside the ghost of his previous problems at Stoke and provided the winning goal with a wonderful left foot volley.